MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-azure-data-factory.md

    ![ADF Add Secret](media/adf-add-secret.png)

 7. Select **Add**, and the new secret will appear below **Client secrets**.
-Now make sure to copy the secret key and save it somewhere secure. **It's essential that you do this now, since you won't be able to access the secret key once you leave this page.**
+Now make sure to copy the secret key and save it somewhere secure. *It's essential that you do this now, since you won't be able to access the secret key once you leave this page.*

 ## Connect the Azure app to Kusto Explorer
 Now we will connect the Azure app to Kusto Explorer.

-1. From the Explorer page in GameManager or in Kusto.Explorer, run the command:
+1. From the **Explorer** page in GameManager or in Kusto.Explorer, run the following command, replacing with your own Title ID and client/tenant ID:
    > `.add database <titleID> Admin ('aadapp=<app/client ID>;<tenant ID>') `

    `titleID` is case sensitive, so make sure it is in all caps.